google/skylark/doc/spec.md

 Integers, including negative values, may be interpreted as bit vectors.
 The `|`, `&`, and `^` operators implement bitwise OR, AND, and XOR, respectively.
+The unary `~` operator yields the bitwise inversion of its integer argument.
-(This feature is not part of the Java implementation.)
+(These features are not part of the Java implementation.)

 Any bool, number, or string may be interpreted as an integer by using the `int` built-in function.